Chr15w1986/Metal-Re-injectionPP4/README.md

     <img width="700" src="static/assets/img/readme_img/heroku/herokupostgres.png">

     2.7.1.
-Next, You would usually navigate to the `deploy` tab,
+Next, You would usually navigate to the `deploy` tab;
       - Click on connect to Github
       - Search for the repository named Metal-Re-Injection
       - And connect heroku to Github.<br>